 Brussels Griffons have a life expectancy of 12 to 15 years.
 As playful and loyal as these pups are, they’re generally healthy but do have some health issues that pet parents need to be aware of.

-- Joint Issues: Hip dysplasia is a health problem when the hip joint is malformed and causes your pup pain.
+- Joint Issues: Hip dysplasia is a health problem when the hip joint is malformed and can cause your pup to have lameness and pain.
 It’s also not uncommon for Griffons to have patellar luxation, or kneecap dislocation.
 Treatment for both includes weight management, physical therapy and surgery, depending on the severity.

-- Progressive Retinal Atrophy: While their wide, searching eyes are what so many people love about the Brussels Griffon, it is a fact that those eyes can also cause big problems for the small pups.
+- Eye Issues: While their wide, searching eyes are what so many people love about the Brussels Griffon, it is a fact that those eyes can also cause big problems for the small pups.
 Their eyes can be prone to progressive retinal atrophy (PRA), which eventually can lead to blindness.
 This breed is also prone to cataracts in older dogs.
 There is no treatment for PRA, but surgery may be possible with cataracts.

 Brussels Griffon History